DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/drag-drop-provider.md

-type | string | Specifies the appointment's type. fromPrev | boolean | **true** if the appointment is continued from the previous day/week/month/year. toNext | boolean | **true** if the appointment continues on the next day/week/month/year. isBrightnessReduced? | boolean | Specifies whether the appointment's brightness is reduced.
+type | string | Specifies the appointment's type. fromPrev | boolean | **true** if the appointment is continued from the previous day/week/month/year. toNext | boolean | **true** if the appointment continues on the next day/week/month/year. isShadedAppointment? | boolean | Specifies whether the appointment's brightness is reduced.

 ### DragDropProvider.SourceAppointmentProps